openebs-archive/upgrade/CONTRIBUTING.md

 # Contributing to OpenEBS Upgrade

-NDM uses the standard GitHub pull requests process to review and accept contributions.
+Upgrade uses the standard GitHub pull requests process to review and accept contributions.
 There are several areas that could use your help.
 For starters, you could help in improving the sections in this document by either creating a new issue describing the improvement or submitting a pull request to this repository.
-The issues are maintained at [openebs/openebs](https://github.com/openebs/openebs/issues?q=is%3Aissue+is%3Aopen+label%3Andm) repository.
+The issues are maintained at [openebs/openebs](https://github.com/openebs/openebs/issues?q=is%3Aopen+is%3Aissue+label%3A%22component%3A+Upgrade%22) repository.

 * If you are a first-time contributor, please see [Steps to Contribute](#steps-to-contribute).
 * If you want to file an issue for a bug or feature request, please see [Filing a issue](#filing-an-issue)